Why is my sump pump

 Frequently Asked Questions

-If your sump pump is more than 7-10 years old or is no longer effectively removing water, it's time to consider replacing it.
+If your sump pump is more than 7-10 years old, making unusual noises, or not effectively removing water, it's likely time to replace the pump.

 Connect with certified professionals in your area